• OVERVIEW •

 —Associated tunings: proximities of shape, concept, context, etc…

-- Papa-Papa (this with 3str -7): perhaps a safer variant
+- Papa-Papa (this with 3str -7): perhaps a safer option

 - Carnatic Drone: another Eastern-tinged two-noter